 Jesus - Community - Creativity

-There are four aspects to our vision at the Bear: Bible, Engagement, Adoration and Relationship
+There are four aspects to our vision at The Bear: Bible, Everybody, Adoration and Relationship

 Adoration: Encouraging a corporate and individual lifestyle of worshiping God.